ABOUT THE BRADSHAW FIRM

 In addition to the excellent service for individual clients, Mark Bradshaw provides mediation services, having earned his master of laws degree in alternative dispute resolution from the Straus Institute for Dispute Resolution at Pepperdine University in 2007.
 He also served as a settlement conference judge pro tem for the Superior Court for approximately 8 years.
 Mr. Bradshaw has successfully mediated numerous disputes for individuals and companies involved in contested/litigated matters.

-The Bradshaw Firm provides free case evaluations and consultations, and does not take legal fees unless they successfully resolve your case.
+The Bradshaw Firm provides case evaluations and consultations, and does not take legal fees unless they successfully resolve your case.
 Contact them today if you have any questions at 480-835-5553 or email@example.com.

 – 1984, Opening of our Firm